Phoebe Spoors: Career

 At the February 2011 New Zealand national championships held at Lake Ruataniwha, she competed in two U19 boat classes starting for the Canterbury Rowing Club.
 She came first with the double scull and second with the coxed four.

 At the February 2012 New Zealand national championships held at Lake Karapiro, she competed in five boat classes starting for the Avon Rowing Club; this was the year after she had finished high school.
 Three competitions were for club boats and she came first with the eight, second with the coxless quad scull, and fourth with the coxed four.
 The other two boat classes were senior women, where she came second in both the coxless quad scull and the eight.

 In the 2012/13 season, she was a member of the Southern Rowing Performance Centre.
 At the February 2013 New Zealand national championships held at Lake Ruataniwha, she started in three age group boat classes and one premier boat class.
 With the premier coxless four, she came third.
 With both the U20 coxless four and the U22 eight, she came first.
 With the U22 coxless pair she came fourth.

-Spoors then moved to the United States to study at the University of Washington and to join her twin-sister Grace at the university's rowing team.
+Spoors then moved to the United States to study at the University of Washington and to join her twin sister Grace on the university's rowing team.
 She finished her degree in 2017 and her first regatta back in New Zealand was the Karapiro Club Regatta in December 2017; her twin sister has since retired from rowing.

 At the February 2018 New Zealand national championships held at Lake Karapiro, she competed in two premier boat classes rowing for the Regional Performance Centre South and she won her first premier national title.
 With the eight, she came second.
 With the coxless four, she became national champion alongside Emma Dyke, Grace Prendergast, and her elder sister Lucy.
 Her performance at the nationals impressed the selectors of Rowing New Zealand and she made the national team, being placed in the coxless four alongside Kirstyn Goodger, Ruby Tew, and Elizabeth Jeurissen.
 Then aged 24, Spoors had therefore skipped international rowing for her country in age groups (junior or U23), which is unusual in New Zealand.
 At the 2018 World Rowing Cup II in Linz-Ottensheim, Austria, they came eleventh.
 At the 2018 World Rowing Cup III held on the Rotsee in Switzerland, where Georgia Perry replaced Goodger, they came eighth.
 At the 2018 World Rowing Championships in Plovdiv, Bulgaria, her team came ninth.